carlosazaustre/vue-trello/README.md

 ## ToDos
 * Persistence with Firebase
 * Create Getters to manage partial state in Components
-* Improve CSS to Desktop and Tablets screen
+* Improve CSS to Desktop and Tablet screens
+* Create Vuex modules when the app has new features

 ## Build Setup